MadReasonable/42fdr/README.md

 <br/>

 Each DREF key must begin with `DREF` followed by the dataref path.
-This path is the name of the X-Plane dataref to set, and must match exactly:
 ```ini
 DREF sim/cockpit2/gauges/indicators/airspeed_kts_pilot = {Speed}, 1.0, IAS
 ```
+*\*A searchable list of all available datarefs is available at https://developer.x-plane.com/datarefs/*

 <br/>

 The value supports three fields: